+Founded in 1970, Plume is recognized as one of the preeminent trade paperback imprints today.
 Plume is dedicated to finding and championing a select group of new nonfiction voices in the genres of pop culture, cultural and feminist statements, influencers in the food, wine, and lifestyle space, and humorous and whimsical gift books.
-Recent successes have included New York Times bestsellers Phoebe Robinson’s You Can’t Touch My Hair, Mamrie Hart’s You Deserve a Drink, and Jolie Kerr’s My Boyfriend Barfed in My Handbag, as well as Louisa Thomsen Brits’s The Book of Hygge, Anne Helen Petersen’s Too Fat, Too Slutty, Too Loud, Marissa A. Ross’s Wine.
+Notable successes include New York Times bestsellers Hannah Shaw’s Tiny But Mighty, Phoebe Robinson’s You Can’t Touch My Hair, Mamrie Hart’s You Deserve a Drink, Louisa Thomsen Brits’s The Book of Hygge, Anne Helen Petersen’s Too Fat, Too Slutty, Too Loud, Marissa A. Ross’s Wine.
 All the Time, and Hugh Murphy’s T-Rex Trying.

 Plume was founded in 1970 as the trade paperback imprint of New American Library.
 In its early history, Plume focused primarily on nonfiction titles, publishing approximately 35 titles per year.
 In the early 1980s, as trade paperbacks were rapidly becoming the format of choice among a large segment of book buyers, Plume began expanding its reach, and became recognized as one of the pre-eminent trade paperback imprints.
 Today, Plume is part of the Dutton imprint, and publishes in all formats but continues a commitment to trade paperback excellence.
-Plume’s perennial classics include Russell Baker’s Growing Up, Danica McKellar’s Math Doesn’t Suck, Wendy Northcutt’s The Darwin Awards, and Brian Hare and Vanessa Woods’s The Genius of Dogs, as well as best-selling fiction by Dorothy Allison, Diane Johnson, Jamaica Kincaid, Toni Morrison, Joyce Carol Oates, and August Wilson.
+Plume’s perennial classics include Russell Baker’s Growing Up, Danica McKellar’s Math Doesn’t Suck, Wendy Northcurr’s The Darwin Awards, and Brian Hare and Vanessa Woods’s The Genius of Dogs, as well as best-selling fiction from Diane Johnson, Joyce Carol Oates, and August Wilson.

 Ivan Held is President of Putnam, Dutton, and Berkley.
 He currently oversees business, editorial, and publishing strategies for Putnam and Berkley.